-- 15.19.1 The Race Officials Committee has been established by the Council pursuant to Article 59. - 15.19.2 The Race Officials Committee shall consist of a Chairman, a Vice-Chairman, the Chairmen of its Sub-committees and the number of other members that shall be appointed by the Council from time to time as provided by Article 59. - 15.19.3 The Race Officials Committee shall have the following Sub-committees: International Judges, International Umpires, International Measurers and Race Management Sub-committee as provided in Regulations 15.7, 15.8, 15.10 and 15.20. - 15.19.4 The Chairman of the Race Officials Committee shall, together with the Chairman of the Racing Rules Committee, appoint the members of the Racing Rules Question and Answer Panel and the chairman of the panel.
+- 15.19.1 The Race Officials Committee has been established by the Council pursuant to Article 59. - 15.19.2 The Race Officials Committee shall consist of a Chairman, a Vice-Chairman, the Chairmen of its Sub-committees and the number of other members that shall be appointed by the Council from time to time as provided by Article 59. - 15.19.3 The Race Officials Committee shall have the following Sub-committees: International Judges, International Umpires, International Measurers and Race Management Sub-committee as provided in Regulations 15.7, 15.8, 15.10 and 15.20.

-15.19.5 The Chairman of the Race Officials Committee may, for the purposes of communication and cooperation, appoint himself/herself or another member of the Committee as an exofficio, non-voting member of the Racing Rules Committee.
+- 15.19.4 The Chairman of the Race Officials Committee shall, together with the Chairman of the Racing Rules Committee, appoint the members of the Racing Rules Question and Answer Panel and the chairman of the panel. - 15.19.5 The Chairman of the Race Officials Committee may, for the purposes of communication and cooperation, appoint himself/herself or another member of the Committee or its Subcommittees as an ex-officio, non-voting member of the Racing Rules Committee.
+Such appointee shall, if not already a member of the Race Officials Committee, be an ex-officio, non-voting member of that committee.

-- 15.19.8 The Race Officials Committee shall: - (a) be responsible for the certification of ISAF Race Officials to the highest caliber for the sport of sailing; - (b) be responsible for the education of International Judges, International Umpires, International Race Officers and International Measurers: - (c) maintain an oversight management of its four Sub-committees: the International Judges, the International Umpires, the Race Management and the International Measurers Sub-committee; - (d) (working together with the Racing Rules Committee) publish on the ISAF website the ISAF Racing Rules Questions and Answers; - (e) develop a relationship with organizations that have resources and ISAF Associations and make recommendations to the Council on matters relating to the training and certification of Race Officers; - (f) liaise with such other ISAF committees as may be beneficial for achieving Committee goals; - (g) determine whether or not there is a conflict of interest in response to a request for clarification from Race Officials: - (h) in conjunction with the Executive Committee deal with reports about the conduct and competence of ISAF Race Officials and make commendations and administer sanctions where appropriate.
+- 15.19.8 The Race Officials Committee shall: - (a) be responsible for the certification of ISAF Race Officials to the highest caliber for the sport of sailing; - (b) be responsible for the education of International Judges, International Umpires, International Race Officers and International Measurers; - (c) maintain an oversight management of its four Sub-committees: the International Judges, the International Umpires, the Race Management and the International Measurers Sub-committee; - (d) (working together with the Racing Rules Committee) publish on the ISAF website the ISAF Racing Rules Questions and Answers; - develop a relationship with organizations that have resources and ISAF Associations and make recommendations to the Council on matters relating to the training and certification of Race Officers; - (f) liaise with such other ISAF committees as may be beneficial for achieving Committee goals; - (g) determine whether or not there is a conflict of interest in response to a request for clarification from Race Officials; - (h) in conjunction with the Executive Committee deal with reports about the conduct and competence of ISAF Race Officials and make commendations and administer sanctions where appropriate.